Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 Sucrose: The Scientific Name

 Granulated sugar is one of the purest food products.
-Chemically speaking, it is about 99.95 percent sucrose, regardless of whether it is made from sugar cane or sugar beet.
-The remaining 0.05 percent is mostly water plus a minuscule amount of impurities.
-Sucrose is a double sugar made up of two single sugars – glucose (50 percent) and fructose (50 percent) – connected by an oxygen bond.
+Chemically speaking, it's about 99.95% sucrose, whether it comes from cane or sugar beet.
+The remaining 0.05% is mostly water plus a minuscule amount of impurities.

 Crystal Size of White Sugars